 Once, Mike had to back up into a construction zone near a hospital in the midwest.
 He had to be concerned with the side-to-side movement as well as the overhead clearance.
 If you have a similar situation, be on your guard not to have an "under blunder."

-We had a pick-up to make once inside a cave near Independence, Missouri.
+Just one time, we had to pick up a load inside a cave near Independence, Missouri.
 The backing area was so tight that we were told we had to enter the cave from one specific direction.
-Sure enough, there wouldn't have been sufficient room to back the rig in from the usual position but we were successful.
+Sure enough, there wouldn't have been sufficient room to back the rig from the usual position, but we were successful.

 The only time that we ever had to back up a rig inside a building was in New York when we drove for Swift.
 The dock lines were clearly marked and there was pretty good pulling up room, but it was a little dark in the place.
 For the life of him, Mike just couldn't seem to get the hang of backing the rig that day.

 Vicki had an idea of setting a flashlight along the driver side dock line to help.
-That didn't work either.
+That visual aid didn't help Mike either.
 Argh!
 Finally, Vicki got behind the wheel.
 It was the first time since truck driver training school that she had backed a truck into a dock.
-She followed one instructor Shorty's advice -- "Follow your tandems; they'll never lead you wrong" -- and the truck went right in the hole.
+She followed the advice of one of her instructors (Shorty), who had said numerous times, "Follow your tandems; they'll never lead you wrong."
+Vicki did that and the truck went right in the hole.
 Perfecto!

 When the Wachovia bank building was being constructed in Charlotte, NC, Mike had to make a delivery late at night that forced him to back up his rig from across a well-traveled downtown street.
 This situation necessitated Mike calling for local law enforcement to stop traffic long enough so that he could back across all four lanes.